 - One national seminar on preliminary results of DLHS-3 had been conducted on 8th December 2008 at New Delhi.
 One State Level Dissemination Workshop for Andhra Pradesh of DLHS-3 had been conducted on 4th November 2009 at Tirupati during IASP Conference.
 One more State Level Dissemination Workshop for Punjab & Chandigarh of DLHS-3 had been conducted on 27th November 2009 at Chandigarh.
 The DLHS-3 dissemination for remaining states will be conduct after printing of State Reports respectively.

 Expected date of completion : - Remaining State reports will be ready on or before 31st March 2010.

 - The draft National Report, hard copies of 6 State Reports (Punjab, Haryana,

 Andhra Pradesh, Madhya Pradesh, Jharkhand, Chhattisgarh) sent to Ministry.

 The State Report of remaining states will be ready by March 2010.

-III.
+IV.
 Youth in India: situation and needs study

 The Institute in collaboration with the Population Council, New Delhi had successfully completed a pioneering research to document young people’s transition to adulthood in six states of India, namely Maharashtra, Andhra Pradesh, Tamil Nadu, Rajasthan, Jharkhand and Bihar.